mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/_index.md

 If, after a couple of minutes, your app does not wake up, contact [Mendix Support](http://support.mendix.com).

-You can upgrade a Free App to a licensed node with a node in Mendix Cloud.
+You can upgrade a Free App to a licensed app running on a node in Mendix Cloud.
 For more information, see [Licensing Mendix Cloud Apps](/developerportal/deploy/licensing-apps/).

 #### 1.1.2 Free Apps Archiving {#free-apps-archival}